willmcpherson2/willmcpherson2.github.io/_posts/2025-10-07-open-social-media.md

 {% capture caption %}
 *The fallacy is that it is up to the steamroller.
 It is up to the object whether it will be flattened or not.*
 {% endcapture %}
-{% include image.html file="robert-california-2.jpg" caption=caption %}
+{% include image.html file="robert-california-2.jpg" caption %}

 {% include links.html %}